pierredegalbert/pierredegalbert/README.md

 ## Hello & Bonjour

-I am an educator and researcher interested in International Education Policy.
+I am an educator and researcher focused on International Education Policy.